Tag: Good Friday

 Psalm 94; Zechariah 13:7-9; Hebrews 12:1-4; John 16:1-15 (read online ⧉)

-The psalmist declares that the Lord’s people will not be forsaken, and will return.
+The psalmist declares that the Lord’s people will not be forsaken, and justice will .
 He continues with the steadfast of God holding him up when he slips.
-The beginning of this psalm is harsh in tone but quickly turns to of God.
+The beginning of this psalm is harsh in tone but quickly turns to praise of God.

-There is a sense that , with the time drawing near, has turned on the fire hose, trying to fill the disciples (even the one who betrays him) with everything he can before he is gone.
-This passage in John is often cited on Trinity Sunday, the day set aside to focus on an essential of the .
-This short passage is given toward the , conveying a still not completely understood.
+There is a sense that Jesus, with the time drawing near, has turned on the hose, trying to fill the disciples (even the one who betrays him) with everything he can before he is gone.
+This passage in John is often cited on Trinity Sunday, the day to focus on an essential of the Christian .
+This short passage is given toward the end, conveying a mystery still not completely understood.

 “I still have many things to say to you, but you cannot bear them now.”